suprakashbh/microservices/README.md

 			`
 2. Start the Microservice Landscape :

 To run all the component of Microservice landscape, there is a batch script start-all.bat.
-To run the all the component individually, follow this below steps:
+To run the all the component individually, follow this below steps
-	`

 To start the servers (Eureka and Zuul), execute this below
 		microservices\EServerTest\java -jar target/NetflixEurekaServer-1.0.jar
 		microservices\ZuulServer\java -jar target/NetflixZuulServer-1.0.jar
 		microservices\NetflixTurbineServer\java -jar target/NetflixTurbineServer-1.0.jar
 		microservices\HystrixDashboard\java -jar target/HystrixDashboard-1.0.jar
+			`

 When the above server are started, launch the three microservices one by one :